evangelischeomroep/npo-api-interceptor/README.md

 ## Browser support

-The NPO API Interceptor depends on two ES2015 features: Promise and Object.assign.
-Polyfills are not included, you need to polyfill these in your project, depending on your browser support level.
+The NPO API Interceptor depends on one ES2015 feature: Promises.
+A polyfills is not included, you need to polyfill it in your project, depending on your browser support level.

 ## Development